simonbingham/xindi/tests/README.md

 The test suite uses:

-* unit testing to test entities and gateways
+* unit testing to test objects and gateways
 * integration testing to test services

 ## What is a Unit Test?